wazuh/wazuh-documentation/source/user-manual/manager/fluent-forwarder.rst

 Example using analysisd
 -----------------------

-This example is for testing purposes on a AIX machine, with the Wazuh manager installed.
+This example is for testing purposes on a Debian machine, with the Wazuh manager installed.

 Given the following configuration: